-Fully tailorable and adapted precisely your business sounds perfect, but is it always worth it?
+Fully tailorable and adapted precisely to your business sounds perfect, but is it always worth it?
 The truth is, no. Not all companies need to develop software from scratch.
-It’s not great for:
+Here’s why.

 A short time-to-market.
 Most of our customers mention this parameter as one of the most important.
 And we are ready to meet this requirement: keep reading to find out how.

 It’s too costly.
 There’s no doubt that having a unique solution is an asset to a business, but sometimes it doesn’t make financial sense to do so right away.
 Before you invest in software, make sure it’s the right choice for you.

 Lending Software Configuration: HES Core for a Little More Variety

 OOTB and custom are still not an option for your lending business?
 There is a third one!
 By configuring and adapting prebuilt components, such as the ones in HES Core, you can deliver your business all the customization of custom software while having a solid base to operate from.